mmistakes/so-simple-theme/events/stancon2018/index.md

 # [Classes/Tutorials](#classes)

-We have tutorials that start at the crack of 8am for those desiring further edification beyond the program--these do not run in parallel to the main session but do run parallel to each other:
+We have tutorials that start at the crack of 8am for those desiring further edification beyond the program--these do not run in parallel to the main session but do run parallel to each other--rooms to be determined (Merrill or Scripps):

 - [Introduction to Stan:](#intro) Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
-Two hours every day, 6 hours total.
-Jonah Sol Gabry.
+Wed-Fri 8-10am, Thurs 2:30-4:10pm.
+Jonah Sol Gabry, Mitzi Morris, Sean Talts.

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
-One hour every day.
+Wed 8-9am, Thurs 3:30-4:10, Friday 8-9am.
 Jonathan Auerback, Eric Novik.

 - [Advanced Hiearical Models in Stan:](#advanced) The hard stuff.
-Very interactive, very intense.
-Topics vary by day.
 Ben Goodrich.
+9-10am Wed.

 - [Model assessment, selection and inference after model selection](#model) The tutorial covers cross-validation, reference predictive and projection predictive approaches for model assessment, selection and inference after model selection.
 I discuss when cross-validation is useful and when we can do better than cross-validation (and why not to use WAIC).
 The tutorial is accommopanied with R notebooks using rstanarm, bayesplot, loo, and projpred packages.
 You can bring also your own data and model to get recommendations for model assessment and selection.
+Aki Vehtari, Thurs 8-9am

 - [How to develop for Stan at the C++ level:](#develop) Overview of Stan C++ architecture and build/development process for contributors.
-Charles Margossian.
+Charles Margossian, 9-10am Thurs.

 - [A Dive into Stan's C++ Model Concept](#dive) This will be a discussion partially driven by the participants.
 We will cover things like:
 	- how the Stan language is translated to C++